 Private Clients: Mountain Pacific primarily utilizes Schwab as our clients' custodian, which generally does not charge separately for custody services but is compensated by charging a commission or other fees on trades they execute and by earning interest on the uninvested cash in your account in Schwab's Cash Features Program.
 Certain trades (for example, stock, many mutual funds and ETFs) do not incur Schwab commissions or transaction fees.
 In addition to commissions, Schwab charges you a flat dollar amount as a "prime broker" or "trade away" fee for each trade that we have executed by a different broker-dealer but where the securities bought or the funds from the securities sold are deposited (settled) into your Schwab account.
-These fees are in addition to the commissions or other compensation you pay the executing broker-dealer.
-Because of this, to minimize your trading costs, we generally have Schwab execute trades for your account.
+These fees are in addition to the commissions or other compensation you pay the execute trades for your account.
 In practice, most clients do not use prime broker or trade away services.